F1d3r/COMP9017_Assignment1/README.md

 #Update: Wed Mar 6 15:51:14 2024
 #Tring to complete the input check for researcher program.
 Next, use the math lib and logic to determine if the input number has insufficient/abundant digits. e.g.: .7 or 0000.7

+#Update: Thur Mar 7 20:28:12 2024
+#Write more test case files.
+Adjust the output order to pass the ed check.